munificent/game-programming-patterns/book/service-locator.markdown

-The key part to notice here is that our `someGameCode()` function isn't aware of the concrete `ConsoleAudio` class, just the abstract `IAudio` interface.
+The key part to notice here is that our `someGameCode()` function isn't aware of the concrete `ConsoleAudio` class, just the abstract `Audio` interface.
 Equally important, not even the *locator* class is coupled to the concrete service provider.
 The *only* place in code that knows about the actual concrete class is the initialization function that registers the service.

-There's one more level of decoupling here: the `IAudio` interface isn't aware of the fact that it's being accessed in most places through a service locator.
+There's one more level of decoupling here: the `Audio` interface isn't aware of the fact that it's being accessed in most places through a service locator.
 As far as it knows, it's just a regular abstract base class.
 This is useful because it means we can apply this